GatorCogitate/cogitate_tool/README.md

 ## Limitations of GatorCogitate

 GatorCogitate is a tool that allows a user to determine how well both individuals and teams are contributing to a GitHub repository.
 This tool offers a lot of great features, but currently has some limitations that the developers would like users to be aware of.

-- Currently GatorCogitate determines an individuals contribution as a percentage of their contribution to the overall total of a certain metric.
+- Currently GatorCogitate determines an individuals contribution as a percentage
+  of their contribution to the overall total of a certain metric.
 For individuals who commit the `.gitignore` and `pipfile.lock` files, their contribution for lines added will most likely be much higher than their teammates.
 Please be aware that high amounts of lines of code added could be due to generated files.

 - The tools that the developers have used for accessing data from GitHub offer a lot of possibilites for information mining.
 GatorCogitate does utilize some of these possibilites, but not all.
 At this time, not all information about **all** aspects of a GitHub repositiory will be available with GatorCogitate.

 - GatorCogitate gives information about which files and file formats an invidiual edits.
-The file formats are not completely comprehensive, but do give an idea of what types of files a teammember worked on in a GitHub repository.
+The file formats are not completely comprehensive, but do give an idea of what types of files a team member worked on in a GitHub repository.

 ## Future Development

 The developers would like to develop even more features to our tool in the future.
-These ideas
+These ideas include:
-include:

 - Allow the user to determine which branch of their GitHub repository they would like to analyze.

-- Include the dates of commits in returned information, which would allow the filtration of data in a timeline.
+- Include the dates of commits in returned information, which would allow the
+  filtration of data in a timeline.

 - Create line graphs which display commits over time to allow a user to see daily or weekly contribution for each individual in a team.

 - Give information to the user regarding comments; including how many comments are in a file, and also how many comments are written per commit, and the ratio of comments to lines of source code.

 - Continue refactoring our tool to reduce limitations and improve both efficiency and run time.

 ## Contacting the Developers